Interpretable and Explainable Logical Policies via Neurally Guided Symbolic Abstraction: Experimental Evaluation

 We aim to answer the following research questions: \textbf{Q1.} How does NUDGE compare with neural and logic baselines? \textbf{Q2.} Can NUDGE agents easily adapt to environmental changes? \textbf{Q3.} Are NUDGE agents interpretable and explainable?

-\textbf{NUDGE competes with PPO agents (Q1)}.
+\textbf{NUDGE competes with existing methods (Q1)}.
 We compare NUDGE with different baselines regarding their scores (or returns).
-First, we present scores obtained by trained DQN, Random and NUDGE agents (with expert supervision) on $2$ Atari games (\cf Tab.~\ref{tab:adapt_results}).
+First, we present scores obtained by trained DQN, Random and NUDGE agents (with expert supervision) on $2$ Atari games (\cf Table~\ref{tab:adapt_results}).
 Our result show that NUDGE obtain better (Asterix) or similar (Freeway) scores than DQN.
 However, as said, Atari games are not logically challenging.
 We thus evaluate NUDGE on $3$ logic environments.
-Fig.~\ref{fig:scores_evo} shows the returns in GetOut, 3Fishes, and Loot, with descriptions for each baseline in the caption.
+Figure~\ref{fig:scores_evo} shows the returns in GetOut, 3Fishes, and Loot, with descriptions for each baseline in the caption.
 NUDGE obtains better performances than neural baselines (Neural PPO) on 3Fishes, is more stable on GetOut, \ie less variance, and achieves faster convergence on Loot.
 This shows that NUDGE successfully distillates logic-based policies competing with neural baselines in different complex environments.

 We also evaluate agents with a baseline without symbolic abstraction, where candidate rules are generated not being guided by neural policies, \ie accept all of the generated rules in the rule refinement steps.
 This setting corresponds to the template-based approach~\citep{JiangL19NLRL}, but we train the agents by the actor-critic method, while vanilla policy gradient~\citep{Williams92vanilla} is employed in~\citep{JiangL19NLRL}.
 For the no-abstraction baseline and NUDGE, we provide initial action rules with basic type information, \eg $\mathtt{jump^{(1)}(agent)\texttt{:-}}$ $\mathtt{type(O1,agent),type(O2,enemy)}$, for each action rule.
 For this baseline, we generate $5$ rules for GetOut, $30$ rules for 3Fishes, and $40$ rules for Loot in total to define all of the actual actions.
-NUDGE agents with small $k$ tend to have less rules, \eg $5$ rules Getout, $6$ rules in 3Fishes, and $8$ rules for Loot in NUDGE (top-$1$ rf.).
-In Fig.~\ref{fig:scores_evo}, the no-abstraction baselines perform worse than neural PPO and NUDGE in each environment, even though they have much more rules in 3Fishes and Loot.
-We thus show that NUDGE composes efficient logic-based policies using neurally-guided symbolic abstraction.
+NUDGE agents with small $k$ tend to have less rules, \eg $5$ rules in Getout, $6$ rules in 3Fishes, and $8$ rules in Loot for the top-$1$ refinement version.
+In Figure~\ref{fig:scores_evo}, the no-abstraction baselines perform worse than neural PPO and NUDGE in each environment, even though they have much more rules in 3Fishes and Loot.
+NUDGE thus composes efficient logic-based policies using neurally-guided symbolic abstraction.
 In App.~\ref{app:dlp_learning_details}, we visualize the transition of the distribution of the rule weights in the GetOut environment.